 This US NGO co-ordinates the International Alliance to End Genocide, a coalition of 40 campaign groups.
 A Genocide Watch statement on the Rohingya said that Myanmar may have reached stages nine and ten of their ten stages of genocide.

-In the 1980s and 90s Travis presented a BBC World Service music request show supposedly much enjoyed by Suu Kyi while she was under house arrest.
+In the 1980s and 90s Travis presented a BBC World Service music request show supposedly much enjoyed by Suu Kyi while she was under house arrest in Myanmar.

 After her release in 2010, Suu Kyi spoke publicly of her regard for Travis.
 This charmingly incongruous pairing caught the UK public’s attention.
 Suu Kyi met Travis at the BBC in London.
 The reputation of both has suffered since that meeting.